Skip to Content

 Denial of Variance Request Regarding Lakefront Yard Setback Requirements

-By: Olivia M. Dunn Christopher Hughes
+By: Attorney Olivia Dunn Attorney Christopher Hughes

 Cox v.
 City of Madison Zoning Board of Appeals, Appeal No. 2020AP478 (July 8, 2021) Kathleen Cox purchased property on Lake Mendota with the plan to demolish and rebuild the existing house and wet boathouse.
 A wet boathouse is one that is built over excavated shoreline with the lake water underneath, into which a boat […]